Determined to end slavery at any cost, militant abolitionist John Brown led an 1859 raid on Harpers Ferry, Virginia that ended in disaster.

-What set Brown apart from his contemporaries was that he’d had enough of peaceful discourse as a means to end slavery.
-He opted instead for violence — and was eventually executed for it.
+What set Brown apart from his contemporaries was that he’d had enough of trying to use peaceful discourse as a means to end slavery.
+He opted instead for violence — and was executed for it.

-The Northerner collaborated with the Underground Railroad to found an armed militia, called the League of Gileadites, committed to preventing the capture of slaves.
+The Northerner began by collaborating with the Underground Railroad to found an armed militia, called the League of Gileadites, committed to preventing the capture of escaped slaves.

-But his most notable effort, the raid on Harpers Ferry, was also the one that halted his efforts altogether.
-The raid was ultimately unsuccessful but it did inspire countless others to oppose slavery — violently, if necessary.
+But his most notable effort, Brown’s raid on Harpers Ferry, was also the one that halted his efforts altogether.
+His raid was ultimately unsuccessful but it inspired countless others to oppose slavery — violently, if necessary — and paved the way for the Civil War.

 I, John Brown, am now quite certain that the crimes of this guilty land can never be purged away but with blood.
 I had, as I now think, vainly flattered myself that without very much bloodshed, it might be done.

-Brown’s violent methods are still hotly debated amongst historians and activists to this day.
-Was John Brown a militant terrorist with utter disregard for the law, or did he merely protect countless innocents by fighting fire with fire?
+Brown’s methods are still hotly debated amongst historians and activists to this day.
+Was John Brown a militant terrorist with utter disregard for the law, or was he a righteous freedom fighter, opposing a violent practice with equally violent means?

 John Brown’s Abolitionist Roots

 John Brown was born on May 9, 1800, in Torrington, Connecticut to Calvinist parents Ruth Mills and Owen Brown.
-His father, who worked as a tanner, instilled the immorality of slavery in Brown from an early age, especially when he opened his home as a safe stop on the Underground Railroad.
+His father, who worked as a tanner, taught Brown that slavery was immoral from an early age and opened their home as a safe stop on the Underground Railroad.

-But Brown could see for himself the horrific nature of slavery.
-The barbarity of it was only further reinforced in Brown when he was 12 years old and saw a black child beaten in the streets while he was traveling through Michigan.
-That experience followed Brown for years and became a mental image he’d return to throughout the course of his life.
+Brown witnessed the barbarity of slavery when he was 12 years old and saw a Black child beaten in the streets while he was traveling through Michigan.
+That experience followed him for years and became a mental image he’d return to throughout the course of his life.

 “Whereas slavery, throughout its entire existence in the United States, is none other than the most barbarous, unprovoked and unjustifiable war of one portion of its citizens against another portion, the only conditions of which are perpetual imprisonment and hopeless servitude, or absolute extermination, in utter disregard and violation of those eternal and self-evident truths set forth in our Declaration of Independence.” — John Brown, Provisional Constitution and Ordinances for the People of the United States, 1858.

 According to The Smithsonian, the Brown family moved to Hudson in frontier Ohio when Brown was young.
 The Native American population was shrinking drastically during this time.
-There the Browns established themselves firmly as friends of the indigenous people.
+There, the Browns established themselves as friends of the Indigenous people.

 Brown and his father also continued to work together as “conductors” on the Underground Railroad, helping runaway slaves to safety.
 There was arguably no one more influential in Brown’s moral code regarding slavery than his father.